Hecate2/AnyUpdate/README.md

 2. Record the raw `AnyUpdate.nef` file and `AnyUpdate.manifest.json`.
 You may refer to `engine.raw_nef` printed in `AnyUpdate/tests/update_test.py`.
 It is recommended to compress the json to save your GAS for deployment.
 3. Recover the `_deploy` method in `AnyUpdate.py`, filling the value of `original_nef_file` with the raw nef file, and `original_manifest` with the raw manifest json.
 4. Compile with `neo3-boa AnyUpdate.py` again and deploy the new `AnyUpdate.nef`!

+#### Why do I use `get` and `put` but do not write fixed bytes of nef and json?

+If I did write fixed nef and json, then I have to place the content of the whole program in a part of the program itself.
+This is impossible.